Understanding Absolute, Discrete, And Continuous Proportional Returns

 S𝑡 = Price of the equity at time 𝑡

-S0 = Price of the equity at the start time
+S𝑡-1 = Price of the equity at time 𝑡-1

-for example: if we have bought a stock at $100 and sold it at $120, the absolute return is $20. this measure does not consider the scale of the investment (percentages), just the absolute increase or decrease.
+for example, if an investor bought a stock at $100 and sold it at $120, the absolute return is $20.
+This measure does not consider the scale of the investment (relative percentage), just the absolute increase or decrease.

-Discrete proportional return, also known as simple return, expresses the percentage change in the price of an equity from one period to the next.
+Discrete proportional return (also known as simple return) expresses the relative percentage change in the price of an equity from one period to the next.

 Where: